logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/restrictive_permissions.md

 ### Step 4: Create your Hopsworks instance

-You can now create a new Hopsworks instance in Hopsworks.ai by selecting the virtual network, subnet, and network security group during the instance configuration.
+You can now create a new Hopsworks instance in [managed.hopsworks.ai](https://managed.hopsworks.ai) by selecting the virtual network, subnet, and network security group during the instance configuration.

 ### Backup permissions